Crabbet Arabian Stud: Travels in the Middle East

-Egypt

-As important to Crabbet as the desert Arabians were, the collection of Egyptian leader Abbas Pasha proved an equally valuable source.
+The collection of Egyptian leader Abbas Pasha proved an equally valuable source of horses for Crabbet Stud.
 This Governor of Egypt acquired horses from Arabia and Syria; his stock formed the foundation for the stud of Ali Pasha Sherif.
 The Blunts made their initial visit to Ali Pasha Sherif in 1880 and purchased the stallion Mesaoud, in 1889.
-Lady Anne wrote of the stallion: "He is four white legged and high up to the knee but surprisingly handsome."
+Lady Anne wrote: "He is four white legged and high up to the knee but surprisingly handsome."

 As he aged, Ali Pasha Sherif's health failed and he encountered financial and political problems, leading to the ruin of his stud.
 In 1896 and 1897 Lady Anne inspected what she called the "sad remnants" before they were sold at auction, and was able to procure several of the best horses that remained.
 Some of these horses remained in Egypt, at a stud farm owned by the Blunts called Sheykh Obeyd.
-Thus, according to breed expert Rosemary Archer, some of today's horses of Crabbet breeding carry a higher proportion of Abbas Pasha blood than many present-day Egyptian Arabians.
+According to breed expert Rosemary Archer, some of today's horses of Crabbet breeding carry a higher proportion of Abbas Pasha blood than many present-day Egyptian Arabian horses.

-Difficulties under the Blunts

 Thanks to these purchases, Crabbet became a principal centre of Arabian horse breeding in England.

+Problems at Crabbet Stud

-However, there were many problems along the way.
-The Blunts spent much of their time travelling in Arabia and did not know what was going on in their absence.
-The pastures were ill-tended, the stables and paddocks not cleaned, stallions were shut up without exercise for weeks at a time.
-The Sheykh Obeyd stud fared little better while the Blunts were in England.
-Horses in Egypt were cared for by inattentive grooms and alcoholic managers, left tethered in the hot sun without shade or water, and many died.
-Further, Wilfrid Blunt had no experience of horse breeding and believed that Arabians should live in "desert conditions" - that is, with little food or shelter provided.
-Lady Anne disagreed, but she was not able to demonstrate the superiority of her methods of horse management until the Blunts separated in 1906.
+The Blunts spent much of their time travelling and in their absence the pastures were ill-tended, the stables and paddocks not cleaned, and stallions were shut up without exercise for weeks at a time.

+Wilfrid Blunt had no experience of horse breeding and believed that Arabians should live in "desert conditions" that is, with little food or shelter provided.
+Lady Anne disagreed, was not able to demonstrate her methods of horse management until the Blunts separated in 1906.
+That year, the Stud was divided.
-In that year, Wilfrid's mistress, Dorothy Carleton, moved in with him, and the Blunts agreed to a formal separation.
-The Stud was divided.
 Lady Anne signed a deed of partition drawn up by Wilfrid.
 Under its terms, she kept Crabbet Park and half the horses, while he took Caxtons Farm, also known as Newbuildings, and the rest of the stock.
-Soon thereafter, Lady Anne retired to Sheykh Obeyd in Cairo, where she lived for most of the remainder of her life.
-Wilfrid frequently had to sell horses to pay his debts.
-Lady Wentworth wrote of her husband, "His tyranny and spirit of discord eventually alienated him from his family, from most of his friends, and from several countries...He had a theatrical tendency to thunder and lightning stage effects which verged on melodrama...and his temper was not improved by hashish and morphia..."
+Soon afterwards, Lady Anne retired to Sheykh Obeyd, where she lived for most of the remainder of her life.